Close Menu

 5 Best Budgeting Apps for Your Chromebook

-Best for: Automated spending tracking, budgeting, and alerts
+Best for: Automated spending tracking, subscription management, and real-time leftover calculation

-Mint by Intuit remains one of the most widely-used budgeting apps because it’s intuitive, free, and works flawlessly on any browser, including ChromeOS.
-It connects to your bank accounts, credit cards, and even investments to give you a complete view of your financial picture.
+PocketGuard works flawlessly in any browser including ChromeOS – no installation required, fully cloud-based.
+It connects to your bank accounts, credit cards, and investments to give you a complete view of your finances.

 Pros: